jurgen-kluft/dotnet-IncludeFixor/README.md

 - `source/include/imgui`
 - `source/include/oodle`

+The include directory that should be registered in the project is:

+- `source/include`

-All source files should use the following standard to include a header file:
+So source and header files should use the following standard to include a header file:

 ```c++
 #include "renderer/dx12/dx12.h"
 #include "oodle/oodle.h"
 ```

-Where `renderer/dx12/dx12.h` is a sub directory under `source`.
+Where `renderer/dx12/dx12.h` is a sub directory under `source/include`.